kido321/BreakFast-ASP.net-Api/README.md

 # Overview

-In the tutorial, we build a CRUD REST API from scratch using .NET 6.
+We build a CRUD REST API from scratch using .NET 6.
 As you would expect, the backend system supports Creating, Reading, Updating, and Deleting breakfasts.

 # Service Architecture